Venus Williams: 2019: Continued struggles, out of top 50

 For the first time since 2011 and fourth time in her career, Williams played a Wimbledon warmup event after accepting a wildcard into the Birmingham Classic.
 She defeated Aliaksandra Sasnovich in the first round to set up a meeting with Wang Qiang, which Williams also won to reach the quarterfinals, where she lost to eventual champion and new world No. 1, Ashleigh Barty.
 However, thanks to this run, Williams returned to the top 50 in the rankings.
 She also accepted a wildcard to play doubles with Harriet Dart, losing in the first round in a match tiebreak.
 At Wimbledon, Williams, whilst unseeded, faced compatriot Coco Gauff, a fifteen-year-old qualifier, the youngest qualifier in the history of the event.
 Gauff stunned Williams in a tight two-set match.
 The loss matched 2012 as her earliest Wimbledon exit.
-Williams also entered the mixed doubles with Frances Tiafoe and they lost in the second round.

-Williams fell in the first round of the Silicon Valley Classic and the Rogers Cup to Bethanie Mattek-Sands and Carla Suarez Navarro, respectively.
-At the Western & Southern Open, Williams ended her four-match losing streak with a straight sets victory over compatriot Lauren Davis before defeating defending champion and fifth seed Kiki Bertens in a third set tiebreak.
-Williams then came back from a set down against Donna Vekić to advance to her fourth quarterfinal of 2019, where she fell to eventual champion Madison Keys.
-Williams next played at the US Open where she lost just one game against Zheng Saisai before falling to eventual semi-finalist Elina Svitolina in the second round.

-Williams accepted a wildcard to play the Wuhan Open, where she lost in the first round to Danielle Collins.
-Next, Williams defeated Barbora Strýcová in the first round of the China Open before losing to Belinda Bencic after having two match points.
-Williams's season ended with a first round loss to eventual champion Rebecca Peterson at the Tianjin Open.